CoastalResilienceNetwork/future_habitat_v2/README.md

-# maine_future_habitat
+# future_habitat_v2
-Future Habitat Explorer for the Maine Region
+Future Habitat Explorer version 2 for the new Framework